lspcontainers/lspcontainers.nvim/README.md

 ### Network support

 By default, LSPs that don't require network access run with `network=none`.
-This means the container has not network access.
+This means the container has no network access.
 If you have a special case where an LSP needs network access, you can specify this explicitly:

 ```lua